cleberte88/wagou-studio.github.io/README.md

-## 😏- My First Front-End Project
+## 😏- Wagou Studio Site
 <code>
-🎯 Construction of a resume page using best web development practices, working with HTML, CSS and GitHub.
+🎯 Prototyping and construction of an authorial website, made by WilsonFA and cleberte88.
 </code>

 <hr>